Norma Möllers

 (SSHRC Insight Development Grant, 2017-2019)

 I supervise students broadly in the area of science & technology studies (STS).
-I'm particularly interested in supervising students who want to work on questions of infrastructure and social order, material politics, techno-politics, the role of science and engineering for state or market power, and science, technology & social inequality.
+I'm particularly interested in supervising students who want to work on questions of infrastructure and social order, technologies of state violence, infrastructures of empire, techno-politics, the role of science and engineering for state or market power, and science, technology & social inequality.
 If you're a prospective PhD student and you're interested in working with me, I'm best able to supervise you if you use qualitative approaches, and if you work broadly within the theoretical traditions of STS.
 If you're not sure if I'm the right person to supervise you, you're welcome to send me an email and we'll talk.

 You can find a full list of publications in my CV.
-Some copies of my .
+Most of my publications are available open access.